cs10/sp15/README.md

 * FullCalendarJS -- for the Google Calendar schedule
 * MomentJS -- needed for FullCalendar and is a date API used in other places

 Note: The use of FullCalendar requires a Google Developer account, but these are free and there shouldn't be much configuration needed.
-Currently the key is supplied in the index file, but this will move.
+The API key is supplied in the configuration file.
+You need a free Google Developer Console account to get a calendar API if the current one is broken.